 Spoon Carving with Steve Tomlin

-All the tools & materials are provided – green wood, chopping blocks, axes and knives.
+All the tools & materials are provided – greenwood, chopping blocks, axes and knives.
 If you already have your own tools, then please bring them along if you prefer to use them.
-Please wear layers of old warm clothing as we may be working outside if dry and warm enough.
+Please wear layers of old warm clothing as we will be working in an unheated workshop or maybe working outside if dry and warm enough.

 Max 8 places